 Dr. Lynda Nyce, Director of Global Academic Initiatives, Lehr Memorial 122

-Dr. Julie Hurtig, Acting Provost, Lehr Memorial 204F
+Dr. Julie Hurtig, Associate Vice President of Academic Affairs, Lehr Memorial 204F

 BASIC IMMIGRATION DEFINITIONS